ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/index.md

 ## How it works for users
-Assignment rules take effect when a sales-related document or definition is saved with the **Salesperson field** (the field designating the assigned salesperson) left empty.
+Assignment rules take effect when a sales-related document or definition is saved with the **salesperson field** (the field designating the assigned salesperson) left empty.
 Upon saving, the system checks the record against the predefined rules and assigns it to the salesperson specified by the best-matching rule.

 This ensures that the assignment is consistently controlled by the configured rules — not by the individual user.